 This workshops needs a large hall to accommodate the human orrery (ideally about 20 metres long).
 We also need provision for a projector and screen (a school hall or village hall will do just fine).

-Once you’ve read our Workshop Booking Guidelines, please complete the Workshop Booking Form to make your booking.
+To make a booking, first read our Booking guidelines to make sure we can meet each other’s requirements.
+And if everything looks good, complete an online Booking form.
 If you need to talk through any aspects of your booking before filling out the form, call us on 01424 420968 or send us an email.

 HEALTH & SAFETY

-• All our presenters hold an Enhanced DBS Certificate and carry photo ID
+- All our workshop presenters hold Enhanced DBS Certificates and carry photo ID